aimms/language-reference/optimization-modeling-components/implementing-advanced-algorithms-for-mathematical-programs/matrix-manipulation-procedures.rst

 .. rubric:: Binding argument

-All procedures in :numref:`table:gmp.multiproc` contain an index binding argument.
+All procedures in :ref:`this table <table:gmp.multiproc>` contain an index binding argument.
 The index binding argument specifies which columns or rows will be modified.
 If the procedure contains a value argument then the size of this vector is defined by the index binding argument.
 Further information on index binding can be found in :ref:`chap:bind`.